Farah Province: Economy

+Agriculture and mining

 Farah's economy is overwhelmingly agricultural.
 The province has minerals such as gypsum, lime and construction stones, uranium ore, and copper.
 More than 1300 workers are employed by 15 manufacturing firms in the province.
 74% of rural households reported either agriculture or livestock to be their main source of income and 24% reported that trade and service (including non-farm labor) to their main source of income.

 Transportation

 The Farah Airport is located next to the city of Farah and as of May 2014 had regularly scheduled flights to Herat.

 The major road is Route 515 which connects Farah to the Ring Road between Herat and Kandahar.
 Both roads were improved in 2009 in coordination with several ISAF countries.

-Healthcare
+Demographics

+Population

+As of 2021, the total population of Farah province is about 573,146.